 A herniated or bulging disc is a spinal disc condition that may cause pain.
-Board-certified interventional pain management physicians Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the team at Gramercy Pain Center in Holmdel, Ocean Township and Browns Mills, New Jersey, specialize in the diagnosis and treatment of herniated/bulging disc pain.
+Board-certified interventional pain management physicians Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the team at Gramercy Pain Center in Holmdel, Red Bank and Montclair, New Jersey, specialize in the diagnosis and treatment of herniated/bulging disc pain.
 The interventional pain management practice takes an integrated approach to care, using a combination of therapies and treatments to alleviate your pain and improve your quality of life.
 To learn more about your treatment options for a herniated/bulging disc, call the office, or book online today.

 Your spine has a series of bones called vertebrae.
 Intervertebral discs separate and cushion each of these bones.

 As you get older, your intervertebral discs lose moisture and stiffen.
 This deterioration causes the outer portion of your intervertebral disc to bulge out, causing a bulging disc.

 A herniated disc isn’t the same as a bulging disc.
 A herniated disc occurs when the soft gel-like center of an intervertebral disc herniates or leaks out from a crack or tear in the tough outer shell.

 When you have spinal disc problems, your symptoms may depend on whether you have a herniated or bulging disc.

 A herniated disc typically protrudes further than a bulging disc and is more likely to irritate or pinch a nerve.
 Symptoms of a herniated disc may include various pain sensations that radiate to your arms or legs.
 You may also experience numbness or weakness.
 Sciatica is a common occurrence due to lumbar herniated discs.